chrobaktruhlik/spfx-lightbox-image-gallery/README.md

 Licensed under the [MIT](LICENSE.md) License.

 ## Minimal Path to Awesome
-Either download [compiled package](https://github.com/chrobak.truhlik/spfx-lightbox-image-gallery/releases/latest) or build it yourself:
+Either download [compiled package](https://github.com/chrobaktruhlik/spfx-lightbox-image-gallery/releases/latest) or build it yourself:

 - Clone this repository
+- Install development toolchain prerequisites<br><span style="font-style:italic;">The SharePoint Framework development and build toolchain leverages various popular open-source tools.
+While most dependencies are included in project, you need to install a few dependencies globally on your workstation.</span>

+  - Install Gulp: `npm install gulp-cli --global`
+  - Install Yeoman: `npm install yo --global`<br>Important: Yeoman v4.x is required by the SPFx v1.13 forward.
-- In the command line run:
+- In the command line (in a package directory) run:
-  - `npm install`
+  - Install the dependencies to the local node_modules folder: `npm install`
-  - `npm run dist`
+  - Create the solution package (sppkg) in sharepoint\solution folder: `npm run dist`

 Install the package:
-- Add to AppCatalog and deploy<br>`.\sharepoint\solution\spfx-lightbox-image-gallery.sppkg`
+- Add `spfx-lightbox-image-gallery.sppkg` to SharePoint AppCatalog and deploy
-- Add the web part `Lightbox Image Gallery` to a SharePoint page
+- Add the web part `Lightbox Image Gallery` to a SharePoint page and enjoy